 Juliana Dever - Founder, CleverDever Adventures

-Juliana Dever is a travel writer, photographer, actor and TV host.
+Juliana Dever is a travel writer, actor and TV host.

-Juliana's thirst for connecting to other cultures and its people became the catalyst for her travel blog cleverdeverwherever.com.
+Juliana's thirst for connecting to other cultures and its people became the catalyst for her travel blog www.cleverdeverwherever.com.

-Her undying love of Georgia has lead to her to visit several times and spend almost a month road-tripping across the entire country to curate the best possible itinerary for her upcoming tour.
+Her undying love of Georgia has lead to her to visit the country four times so far.
+She has spent two months road-tripping across the entire country to curate the best possible itinerary for this tour.

 If you get a chance to travel with Juliana, you're in the hands of an expert traveler with an infectious love of the food, song and dance of Georgia.